rancher/rke2/developer-docs/upgrading_kubernetes.md

 * In v1.19 and older, pkg/images/image.go: `KubernetesVersion== "v1.19.15-rke2r1-build20210916"`
 * go.mod: ensure that the associated k3s version is used.

 Once these changes are made, submit a PR for review and let CI complete.
-When CI is finished and 2 approvals are had, merge the PR.
+When CI is finished and upon getting 1 approval, merge the PR.
 CI will run for the master merge.

 ## RKE2 Release RC